 Cruise line executives already have promised more vigorous cleaning on ships.
 Cruisers may find it almost impossible to get into a dining area without either washing your hands or using antibacterial gel, which is always available on stands near the dining area entrances.
 Most cruise lines station crew at dining area entrances would urge passengers to wash or sanitize their hands.

-The COVID-19 epidemic has affected the world in so many ways, it has had a serious impact on the cruise industry as well.
+The COVID-19 pandemic has affected the world in so many ways, it has had a very serious impact on the cruise industry as well.